 JPS left many works on the walls of his native Weston-super-Mare, UK before moving to Germany.
 He’s spent his time since then adding his horror flare to the landscapes of Norway and Germany, and he is currently scouting locations for a large horror project, and, he says, his fans are going to be very impressed!

-You can browse more of the artist’s handiwork below.
-You can also follow him on Facebook and on his Instagram account @Jps_artist to keep up with his latest images!
+To stay up to date on the artist’s work, you can follow him on Facebook and on his Instagram account @Jps_artist to keep up with his latest images!